 An application for fast track consideration of a matter can only be made by a Party to the appeal (i.e. the applicant or the respondent).

-All fast track applications submitted to the BAB (including any submission or evidence forming part of that application) must be provided to all parties to the proceedings at the same time as the application is submitted to the BAB.
+All fast track applications submitted to the Board (including any submission or evidence forming part of that application) must be provided to all parties to the proceedings at the same time as the application is submitted to the Board.

-A fast track application form must be accompanied by the prescribed fee and the payment form which can be found here.
+A fast track application form must be accompanied by the prescribed fee and the payment form (PDF, 112.57 KB).

-The BAB only accepts payment in the form of credit card, bank cheque or money order made out to the Victorian Building Authority must be provided with the application upon lodgement.
+The Board only accepts payment in the form of credit card, bank cheque or money order made out to the Victorian Building Authority must be provided with the application upon lodgement.

 Applications made by a representative acting on behalf of a Party must be accompanied by an 'Authority to act form' signed by the party for whom the representative is acting.